 Fredie began the effort to commemorate the 90th Anniversary with the Attorney General’s Office by identifying and contacting a range of Massachusetts organizations that might be interested in participating.
 The response was terrific.

-In 2016, the WSCC changed its name to the Women’s Suffrage Celebration Coalition of Massachusetts, to reflect the participation of more than 30 partner organizations, with many more organizations expected to join in the years leading up to the centennial celebration in 2020.
+In 2016, the WSCC changed its name to the Women’s Suffrage Celebration Coalition of Massachusetts, to reflect the participation of dozens of organizations, with many more organizations expected to join leading up to the centennial celebration in 2020.